Meet the Team

 DISLIKES: milk

-Faduma Mohamed Undergraduate Researcher
+Faduma Mohamed

-Celine Sackih Undergraduate Researcher
+Celine Sackih

 I am a second-year undergraduate student at the University of Minnesota, majoring in Genetics, Cell Biology, and Development.
 I hope to eventually declare a minor in English and continue onto pharmacy school after undergrad.
 The main project I'm working on in the lab is investigating the expression of the gelatinase protease in E. faecalis.